SolarWinds Patch Manager alternatives: what IT teams compare it against

 Pricing: Per-technician.
 Deployment: Cloud.
 Trial: Free trial available.

-Pricing: Endpoint-based.
-Deployment: Cloud.
+Pricing: Custom quote.
+Deployment: Cloud / On-prem.
 Trial: Free trial available.

 How to use these alternatives